 This course is an introduction into the field of ICD-9-CM coding which is a numeric and alphanumeric system of identifying health issues.
 Knowledge of medical terminology is essential for abstracting ICD-9-CM codes for statistical purposes and insurance reimbursement.
 Two lecture and two lab hours per week.

-2663 Advanced Coding.
-(3) Prerequisites: BOT 2643, BOT 2653
+Advanced Coding.
+(3) Prerequisites: BOT 2643, BOT 2653 with a grade of "C" or better or by instructor consent.

 This course includes advanced analysis of diagnostic and procedural coding systems.
 Two lecture and two lab hours per week.